Be of Great Courage amid conflict

 Drop it and move on

 I once had a disagreement with a neighbor over the access to a public utility service that was establish years before they lived there.
 I was totally taken off guard that they did not want to allow that access now.
 I could have pressed the matter to a legal level and won, but would I have truly won?
-As it is, I suspect that I pushed the matter hard enough that the relationship will never be the same.
+As it is, I suspect that I pushed the matter hard enough that the relationship was damaged.
+The good news is that after a time and the dust settled, I’ve had conversation with them and I believe we are restored.
 Unfortunate for the relationship, but as it turned out, there was other technology coming along that ended up being equal or better.
 This is a good example of when to drop the matter and move on.

 Did you ever make a mistake while driving and wish you could just say “Sorry” or “Excuse me” to the other driver, all the while they are cussing and swearing at you?
 Or maybe the reverse is true.
 Someone else made a driving mistake and you, while tempted to start making hand gestures accompanied by a few choice words, suddenly remember that time you cut someone off because you didn’t carefully check before changing lanes?